 \looseness=-1 In this work, we propose \method (\methodabbr), a general method to accelerate deep generative models, including conditional GANs and diffusion models, by utilizing the spatial sparsity of edited regions.
-Our method is motivated by the observation that feature maps at the unedited regions remain mostly the same during user editing.
-As shown in \fig{idea}(b), our key idea is to reuse the cached feature maps of the previous edits and sparsely update the newly edited regions.
+Our method is motivated by the observation that feature maps in the unedited regions remain mostly the same during user editing.
+As shown in \fig{idea}(b), our key idea is to reuse the cached feature maps of the previous edits and sparsely update the newly edited areas.
 Specifically, given user input, we first compute a difference mask to locate the newly edited regions.
-For each convolution layer in the model, we only apply the filters to the masked regions sparsely while reusing the previous activations for the unchanged regions.
+For each convolution layer in the model, we only sparsely apply the filters to the masked regions while reusing the previous activations for the unchanged areas.
 The sparse update can significantly reduce the computation without hurting the image quality.
-However, the sparse update involves a gather-scatter process, which often incurs significant latency overheads for existing deep learning frameworks.
+However, the sparse update involves a gather-scatter process and often incurs significant latency overheads with existing deep learning frameworks.
 To address the issue, we propose \textit{\engine (\engineabbr)} to translate the theoretical computation reduction of our algorithm to measured latency reduction on various hardware.